Lupinus angustifolius: Viral diseases

+Fungal pathogens

+Narrow-leafed lupin can be affected by lupin anthracnose, a major fungal disease caused by the pathogenic fungus Colletotrichum lupini.
+The disease can lead to substantial yield losses.
+The pathogen is transmitted primarily through affected seeds, but is also spread within the field by spores dispersed by rain splash from lesions on infected plants.
+Typical symptoms include twisting and bending of stems and in later stages necrotic lesions.

+The use of disease-free seed is a key management practice, although even very low levels of seed infection (as little as 0.01%) can already cause the disease.
+Fungicides can be used to control the disease through seed coating or foliar application.
+The most promising way of combating anthracnose in lupin is using resistant varieties, which can achieve as much as double the yield as susceptible varieties.
+Several single dominant resistance genes have been identified and there are resistant varieties, such as 'Tanjil' and 'Mandelup', available.

 Use

 The plant is used as a green manure or as a grain legume for animal feed or human consumption.
 Through its ability to fix nitrogen and its low nutrient requirement this plant is suitable to be planted on exhausted fields as a soil improver.
 Additionally, lupins have strong roots, that can reduce the compaction of a soil.

 The whole plant, including the seeds, is widely used as a fodder for livestock, due to its high protein and energy content.
 Lupins contain high levels of fermentable carbohydrates and low levels of starch and are, therefore, an adequate ruminant feed.
 But lupins are a valuable feed for monogastric animals as well, because of the high digestibility of the lupin nitrogen and the low level of protease inhibitors.

 Lupins are mainly consumed as fermented foods, bread and pasta products, milk products or sprouts.
 As of 2020, only 4% of lupin were consumed by humans, with the majority used as stock feed.
 Lupin beans are growing in use as a plant-based protein source in the world marketplace.